County Councillor grants

 - Who can apply?

 Applications can be made by a wide variety of organisations and groups located within the administrative County of Hampshire, but the organisation or group must have a bank account, and (for grants over £5,000) provide a set of accounts and, where relevant, details of the organisation’s child/adults safeguarding policy.
 Applications from religious groups may be considered, but the application must show that the project will bring wider community benefit.
-Applications from Maintained Schools, Academies, District, Borough or City Council’s, National Park Authorities, the Police, the Fire Service and the NHS may also be considered but only when the applicant can demonstrate that the grant will support an additional community benefit and will not be used to supplement the core services or functions of that organisation.
+Applications from Community schools, Academies, District, Borough or City Council’s, National Park Authorities, the Police, the Fire Service and the NHS may also be considered but only when the applicant can demonstrate that the grant will support an additional community benefit and will not be used to supplement the core services or functions of that organisation.
+Applications from such organisations will usually be received from a fundraising arm, such as a school’s Parent Teacher Association (PTA).

 Generally eligible organisations

-This is not intended to be an exhaustive list and may be amended from time to time.
-Other organisations who seek to serve the people of Hampshire may well qualify, provided that they satisfy the Council's priorities.
+This is not intended to be an exhaustive list - other organisations who seek to serve the people of Hampshire may well qualify, if they satisfy the Council's priorities.

 - Parish Councils (for specific projects only)